GoosefleetEO/aa-moonmining/README.md

 `MOONMINING_USE_REPROCESS_PRICING`|  Whether to calculate prices from it's reprocessed materials or not.
 Will use direct ore prices when switched off | `False`
-`MOONMINING_VOLUME_PER_DAY`| Maximum ore volume per day used for calculating moon values. | `960400` `MOONMINING_DAYS_PER_MONTH`| Average days per months used for calculating moon values. | `30.4`
+`MOONMINING_VOLUME_PER_DAY`| Maximum ore volume per day used for calculating moon values. | `960400` `MOONMINING_DAYS_PER_MONTH`| Average days per months used for calculating moon values. | `30.4` `MOONMINING_OVERWRITE_SURVEYS_WITH_ESTIMATES`| Whether uploaded survey are automatically overwritten by product estimates from extractions to keep the moon values current | `False`

 ## Management Commands